What is Fitness? Part 2

 Plank holds

-- Improves circulation and blood flow
+- Boosts circulation and blood flow.

-- Keeps muscles and joints limber
+- Keeps muscles and joints limber.

-- Improves your performance in physical activities
+- Enhances performance in physical activities.

-- Improves posture
+- Improves posture.

-- Calms the mind
+- Calms the mind and reduces stress.

 Exercises include:

-- Pre and post work-out stretching
+- Pre- and post-workout stretching

 - Yoga